AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 >
 > 1. Use the [!UICONTROL XDM Individual Profile] class
 > 1. Name it `Luma CRM Schema`
-> 1. Use the following field groups: Demographic Details, Personal Contact Details, and Luma Identity Profile Field group
+> 1. Use the following field groups: Demographic Details, Personal Contact Details, and Luma Identity Profile field group

 First we create the empty schema: